Kernix13/markdown-cheatsheet/README.md

 3 - or * for horizontal rules
 " for titles to links
 <!-- for comments -->
-\ to escape any of the characters above
+\ to escape most of the characters above

+\* escape asterisk,
+\| escape pipe, etc...
 ````

 ### At mentions

 At mentions do not seem to work as links.
 This is an at mention test:

 @Kernix13: Hello.
-This does not work in a markdown file, but it does create a link in Issues and PRs, maybe in other areas as well.
+This does not work in a markdown file, but it does create a link in Issues and PRs, and maybe in other areas as well.

-==something==

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>